leonardochang36/srsdoc/README.md

 # Easy to use Template for Software Requirements Specification
 Start with a descriptive and succinct name for your project.
-Change the above with the name of your project
+Change the above with the name of your project.

-# Table of content
+# Table of Content

 - [Introduction](#introduction)
     - [Purpose](#purpose)